Use this in Operating Cost Calculator

 Sundries and Packaging

-Cellophane, tissue, kraft paper, ribbon, boxes, gift bags, water sachets, flower food, and cards.
-Monthly: £200-£600.
-These costs creep up unnoticed — a 3p ribbon upgrade per bouquet adds £60 across 2,000 bouquets per year.
+Cellophane, tissue, kraft paper, ribbon, boxes, gift bags, water sachets, flower food and cards.
+Call it £200-£600 a month.
+These creep up without you noticing.
+A 3p ribbon upgrade per bouquet adds £60 across 2,000 bouquets in a year, and almost nobody costs it back into the price.

 Delivery Costs